-There may be substantial dilution to our shareholders because of future decisions of our Board to issue shares without shareholder approval for cash transactions, services rendered, acquisitions, payment of debt, sale of shares under our Form S-3 Registration Statement or other public or private offerings of our securities and other permissible reasons.
+There may be substantial dilution to our shareholders because of future decisions of our Board to issue shares for cash transactions, services rendered, acquisitions, payment of debt, sale of shares under our Form S-3 Registration Statement, if we are eligible to use Form S-3 or other public or private offerings of our securities and other permissible reasons.
 We can give investors no assurance that they will be able to sell their shares of our commons stock at or near the prices they ask or at all if they need money or otherwise desire to liquidate their shares.